Encryption

 function then returns the CAR file containing the encrypted blocks.
 This CAR file is ready to be saved to disk, pinned in IPFS, or stored in Filecoin or S3.

 So, to sum up, the cleartext data starts as a set of blocks in a block store, gets atomically encrypted block by block with an unencrypted graph linking all encrypted blocks, and finally gets packaged into a CAR file with a single root CID, ready to be saved or transferred.
-This encrypted CAR file represents the entire encrypted database state and cannot be read or queried until the entire file is decrypted back into a block store.
+This encrypted CAR file represents the entire encrypted ledger state and cannot be read or queried until the entire file is decrypted back into a block store.

 Advanced key management patterns

 Fireproof supports a range of advanced key management patterns designed to enhance security and flexibility.
-Each database commit in Fireproof is written as its own Content Addressable Archive (CAR) file.
+Each ledger commit in Fireproof is written as its own Content Addressable Archive (CAR) file.
 While these files share the same encryption key by default, it's possible to configure each to use an independent key, offering the ability to track keys in a separate system or utilize them ephemerally.

 One advanced pattern involves the use of User-Controlled Authorization Networks (UCANs).
 In this scheme, you can create a UCAN document establishing a verifiable link between a Fireproof commit, the writer's UCAN Decentralized Identifier (DID), and the key material.
 The writer encrypts the diff's key with the public keys of each reader, allowing each reader to independently decrypt the one-time key material and ingest the Fireproof commit blocks.
 This approach securely shares data with a large group of readers, and any compromised keys will only affect the associated blocks.